-4. E. Sidewalks and Pedestrian Accesses.
+Sidewalks and Pedestrian Accesses.
 Sidewalks shall be required by the Development Review Board along all public and private roads within the Village Zoning Districts and may be required within planned unit developments when deemed necessary for the density of development and to enhance pedestrian accessibility and safety.
 When required, they shall be constructed to standards established by the Vermont Pedestrian and Bicycle Facility Planning and Design Manual.
 In order to facilitate pedestrian access from public and private roads to schools, parks, playgrounds, or other nearby roads, perpetual unobstructed easements at least twenty (20) feet in width may be required for the purpose of pedestrian accessibility.

 Section 606: StormWater Management and Erosion Control